Narcissistic Personality Disorder Symptoms

 - Regularly shows arrogant, haughty behaviors or attitudes

-Narcissistic personality disorder is more prevalent in males than females, and is thought to occur in up to 6.2 percent of the general population.
+Narcissistic personality disorder is more prevalent in males than females, and is thought to occur in around 6 percent of the general population, according to research.

-Like most personality disorders, narcissistic personality disorder typically will decrease in intensity with age, with many people experiencing few of the most extreme symptoms by the time they are in the 40s or 50s.
+Like most personality disorders, NPD typically will decrease in intensity with age, with many people experiencing few of the most extreme symptoms by the time they are in the 40s or 50s.

 How is Narcissistic Personality Disorder Diagnosed?

-Personality disorders such as narcissistic personality disorder are typically diagnosed by a trained mental health professional, such as a psychologist or psychiatrist.
+Personality disorders such as NPD are typically diagnosed by a trained mental health professional, such as a psychologist or psychiatrist.
 Family physicians and general practitioners are generally not trained or well-equipped to make this type of psychological diagnosis.
 So while you can initially consult a family physician about this problem, they should refer you to a mental health professional for diagnosis and treatment.
 There are no laboratory, blood or genetic tests that are used to diagnose personality disorder.

-Many people with narcissistic personality disorder don’t seek out treatment.
+Many people with this disorder don’t seek out treatment.
 People with personality disorders, in general, do not often seek out treatment until the disorder starts to significantly interfere or otherwise impact a person’s life.
 This most often happens when a person’s coping resources are stretched too thin to deal with stress or other life events.

 A diagnosis for narcissistic personality disorder is made by a mental health professional comparing your symptoms and life history with those listed here.
 They will make a determination whether your symptoms meet the criteria necessary for a personality disorder diagnosis.